GuyCalloway/bookmark_manager/README.md

 1) As a user
  I would like to see a list of Bookmarks.

+ 2) As a user
+ I would like to add new bookmarks

 #Domain Model
 ```
 Client      | Controller    |   Model           | View